Scoping Calculator

 How It Works

-The scoping calculator uses two primary inputs to produce a cost estimate:
+The scoping calculator uses your day rate and estimated effort to produce a cost estimate:

 Using the Scoping Calculator